-- (a) The maximum number of PLUs per voyage/consignment is 5 (not including 1 additional empty PLU, if a PLU is to be used as a hospital/isolation area). - (b) The stocking density within the PLU must be set in accordance with the minimum stocking densities within this standard, with an additional 15 per cent space allocation to account for the following as necessary: - (i) species and class; - (ii) size and body condition; - (iii) wool or hair length; - (iv) horn status; - (v) predicted climatic conditions; - (vi) design and capacity of the PLU. - (c) An appropriate hospital/isolation area must be available, and must be clearly stated in the exporter's standard export plan, as a means of segregating livestock if required.
-This can be either: - (i) divider rails (any); - (ii) an additional empty PLU, along with the required equipment or facilities to move livestock safely between PLUs. - NOTE 1: Any division within a PLU must comply with the requirements of Marine Order Part 43. - NOTE 2: If an additional empty PLU is used as the means of segregating livestock, details of livestock (stud) that are capable of being "led" between PLUs, or of a sheep trolley or portable panels, must be included within the consignment inventory. - (d) PLUs must be adequately equipped to provide shelter and shade (shade-cloth and tarpaulins).
-The accredited stock person or accredited veterinarian must take action before or during extreme weather conditions to minimise the risk to the welfare of livestock. - (e) The floor surface of a PLU must be non-slip and non-abrasive. - NOTE: This can be achieved through the use of sufficient and suitable bedding material for the class and species of livestock to be transported. - (f) For cattle, bedding material (kiln-dried sawdust/shavings or equivalent) must be applied at a minimum of 4 kg per m2 before loading. - (g) Soiled bedding material must be replaced as necessary (subject to type and species). - (h) The consistency and depth of bedding material must be continually monitored. - (i) Bedding management must minimise abrasions, lameness, pugging, faecal coating and ammonia production. - (ii) The placement and securing of PLUs on-board the vessel must be: - (iii) done in accordance with sections 34 and 35 of the Marine Order Part 43; and - (iv) done in a way approved by a surveyor appointed under the Navigation Act 2012. - (i) PLU's must not be stacked on top of each other. - (j) Each PLU must be stowed in a position that allows direct access to the PLU. - (k) Feed and water must be managed in accordance with the requirements within this standard and the Marine Order Part 43 with adequate storage space; and with sufficient protection from weather. - (I) The vessel must have adequate capacity to desalinate water or sufficient water storage on-board.
+- (a) The maximum number of PLUs per voyage/consignment is 5 (not including 1 additional empty PLU, if a PLU is to be used as a hospital/isolation area).

+- (b) The stocking density within the PLU must be set in accordance with the minimum stocking densities within this standard, with an additional 15 per cent space allocation to account for the following as necessary:

+- (i) species and class;

+- (ii) size and body condition;

+- (iii) wool or hair length;

+- (iv) horn status;

+- (v) predicted climatic conditions;

+- (vi) design and capacity of the PLU.

+- (c) An appropriate hospital/isolation area must be available, and must be clearly stated in the exporter's standard export plan, as a means of segregating livestock if required.
+This can be either:

+- (i) divider rails (any);

+- (ii) an additional empty PLU, along with the required equipment or facilities to move livestock safely between PLUs.

+NOTE 1: Any divider rails within a PLU must be part of the approval of the PLU under Marine Order Part 43.

+NOTE 2: If an additional empty PLU is used as the means of segregating livestock, details of livestock (stud) that are capable of being "led" between PLUs, or of a sheep trolley or portable panels, must be included within the consignment inventory.

+- (d) PLUs must be adequately equipped to provide shelter and shade (shade-cloth and tarpaulins).
+The accredited stock person or accredited veterinarian must take action before or during extreme weather conditions to minimise the risk to the welfare of livestock. - (e) The floor surface of a PLU must be non-slip and non-abrasive. - NOTE: This can be achieved through the use of sufficient and suitable bedding material for the class and species of livestock to be transported. - (f) For cattle, bedding material (kiln-dried sawdust/shavings or equivalent) must be applied at a minimum of 4 kg per m2 before loading. - (g) Soiled bedding material must be replaced as necessary (subject to type and species). - (h) The consistency and depth of bedding material must be continually monitored. - (i) Bedding management must minimise abrasions, lameness, pugging, faecal coating and ammonia production. - (j) PLU's must not be stacked on top of each other. - (k) Each PLU must be stowed in a position that allows direct access to the PLU. - (I) Fodder and water must be managed in accordance with the requirements within this standard with adequate storage space; and with sufficient protection from weather. - (m) The vessel must have adequate capacity to desalinate water or sufficient water storage on-board.

-Appendix F-Mandatory veterinary medicines and equipment
+Appendix G-Mandatory veterinary medicines and equipment